orsonteodoro/oiledmachine-overlay/README.md

 *sci-misc/setiathome-cfg - Updates anonymous platform configuration files for setiathome-{cpu,gpu},astropulse-{cpu,gpu}.
 You must run this every time you upgrade setiathome-{cpu,gpu} and/or astropulse-{cpu,gpu}.

 *net-misc/boinc-bfgminer-gpu - BFGMiner with Boinc support for GPUs.
+It requires the Boinc Wrapper sample app.
+See sci-misc/boinc-server-project-eligius ebuild on in how to use it.
+The reason why I have Boinc support so we can have the Boinc client manage project switching or CPU/GPU resources based on user activity (e.g. mouse move).

 *net-misc/boinc-bfgminer-cpu - BFGMiner with Boinc support for CPUs.
+It requires the Boinc Wrapper sample app.
 Ebuild level support for Profile Guided Optimizations (PGO).

 *app-emulation/genymotion - Genymotion with third party hacks support.
 Support for installers from genymotion.com and extra dependency checks.